-NRG CC001 is a randomized phase III trial of 518 patients with brain metastases 5 mm outside of the hippocampus and KPS ≥70 who were randomized to whole brain radiation therapy (WBRT) or to hippocampal avoidance whole-brain radiotherapy (HA-WBRT).
+NRG CC001 is a randomized phase III trial of 518 patients with brain metastases 5 mm outside of the hippocampus and KPS ≥ 70 who were randomized to whole brain radiation therapy (WBRT) or to hippocampal avoidance whole-brain radiotherapy (HA-WBRT).
 Both arms received memantine and were treated to 30 Gy.
 The primary endpoint was time to neurocognitive failure.

 At a median follow-up of 7.9 months, the time to cognitive failure was significantly lower in those receiving HA-WBRT (HR of 0.745, p = 0.02).
-Though there was no difference at 2 months between the arms, the HA-WBRT arm was significantly less likely to have a deterioration in HVLT-R total recall and delayed recognition at 6 months (16.4% vs. 33.3%, p = 0.02).
+Though there was no difference at 2 months between the arms, the HA-WBRT arm was significantly less likely to have a deterioration in Hopkins Verbal Learning Test - Revised (HVLT-R) total recall and delayed recognition at 6 months (16.4% vs. 33.3%, p = 0.02).
 Further, those receiving HA-WBRT reported significantly less fatigue, less difficulty with remembering things, and less difficulty with speaking.
 There was no difference in intracranial progression free survival or overall survival.

 The authors note that the "benefit of HA-WBRT emerges robustly with ≥ 4 months follow-up" and that "it seems reasonable to forego HA during WBRT in patients with survival expected to be < 4 months."
-National Comprehensive Cancer Network (NCCN®) Guidelines® also state that "for patients with a better prognosis (4 months or greater), consider hippocampal-sparing WBRT."
-As such, HA-WBRT is considered medically necessary in individuals who meet criteria for entrance into the trial (ie no leptomeningeal disease, known primary histology excluding lymphoma, small cell and germ cell).
+National Comprehensive Cancer Network (NCCN®) Guidelines® also recommend to consider hippocampal-sparing WBRT for patients with a better prognosis (4 months or greater).
+NCCN Guidelines® Small Cell Lung Cancer support hippocampal-sparing WBRT using IMRT for individuals with small cell lung cancer with better prognosis and who met criteria for entrance into NRG CC001.
+As such, HA-WBRT is considered medically necessary in individuals with a life expectancy of at least 4 months who also meet criteria for entrance into the trial (ie, no leptomeningeal disease, known primary histology excluding lymphoma and germ cell).